Discover a list of must-watch spiritual films that offer profound insights into spirituality, enlightenment, and personal growth.

 You admire the man who pushes his way to the top in any walk of life while we admire the man who abandons his ego.
 The average Tibetan wouldn’t think to thrust himself forward this way.

-The film tells the story of Austrian mountaineer Heinrich Harrer, who went through a remarkable journey of transformation during his seven-year sojourn in Tibet in the mid-20th century.
-It follows Harrer as he evolves from a self-centered, ambitious climber to a more compassionate and spiritually aware individual, partly due to his friendship with the young Dalai Lama.
+The film tells the story of Austrian mountaineer Heinrich Harrer, who went through a remarkable journey of transformation.
+During his seven-year sojourn in Tibet, he gradually evolved from a self-centered, ambitious climber to a more compassionate and spiritually aware individual, partly due to his friendship with the young Dalai Lama.

-Set against the backdrop of World War II, the film provides a historical perspective on the challenges faced by Tibet and its people.
-It sheds light on the political and spiritual struggles during this period.
+Set against the backdrop of World War II, the film provides a historical perspective on the challenges faced by Tibet and its people during this period.
 Robert Fraisse’s cinematography captures the breathtaking landscapes of the Himalayas and the intricate details of Tibetan life.
 The musical score by John Williams, featuring cellist Yo-Yo Ma, adds a layer of emotional and spiritual depth to the film.

 Best spiritual films